Halo-Passport/halo-passport-app/README.md

 For the smart contract, we use the **Truffle** API to deploy it and test the smart contracts using the **Truffle** Console.

-With Smartcontract labs are able to publish the COVID test results for the users and the users can retrieve this information from the blockchain.
+With Smart Contract labs are able to publish the COVID test results for the users and the users can retrieve this information from the blockchain.

 ### APP - Frontend